seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 Default: `""`

+### <a name="input_kind"></a> [kind](#input\_kind)

+Description: The kind of the resource.
+This is used to determine the type of the resource.
+If not specified, the resource will be created as a standard resource.
+Possible values are:
+- `Default` - The resource will be created as a standard Azure Machine Learning resource.
+- `hub` - The resource will be created as an Azure AI Hub resource.

+Type: `string`

+Default: `"Default"`

 ### <a name="input_lock"></a> [lock](#input\_lock)

 Description: Controls the Resource Lock configuration for this resource.
 The following properties can be specified: